apollographql/apollo-kotlin/.github/ISSUE_TEMPLATE/bug_report.md

 **Summary**
 A clear and concise description of what the bug is.

+**Version**
+Make sure the bug is still happening on the latest version.
+Enter this version here.

 **Description**
-Add any context about the problem here.
+Add context about the problem here.
+How it happened and how to reproduce it:

-**Version**
-Provide a version of library on which the problem occurred.
+* If your project is open source, a link to the project is greatly appreciated.
+* If not, please share as many information as possible to help understanding the problem: schema, queries, sample code, etc...
+* Add things that you already tried.